zikunz/tp/docs/UserGuide.md

 ```

 Note:
-> 📄 Clearing all orders will add back items belonging to the orders back to the system. <br>
+> 📄 Clearing all orders will add back items belonging to the orders back to the inventory. <br>

 #### 2.2.6.
 Update an item: `items update`